-4It is assumed that agents are honest and don't lie about the importance of task t.
+&lt;sup>1It is assumed that agents are honest and don't lie about the importance of task t.

-5In remainder of the paper, we may omit the word "virtual" before utility, but we know that this relational MQ only maps into virtual utility that is not real utility.
-In the experimental work, neither the agent's utility nor the social welfare includes the virtual utility from relational MQ in this paper extends the MQ framework to interconnect the local scheduling problems of two or more agents in a dynamic fashion (based on the current context).
-Prior to this work, no meaningful work had been done in MQ transference or the implications of it.
+&lt;sup>2In remainder of the paper, we may omit the word "virtual" before utility, but we know that this relational MQ only maps into virtual utility that is not real utility.
+In the experimental work, neither the agent's utility nor the social welfare includes the virtual utility from relational MQ following information should be considered in this decision making process: "Who is the other agent?", "How is its organizational goals related to mine?", "What is its objective?", "What is its relationship to me?" and so forth.
+Some of this information can be learned from experience [7].

-6It should be noticed that the relationship between agents is not symmetric, the fact that agent B is completely-cooperative to agent A does not imply that agent A is also completely-cooperative to agent B.
+$^{3}$ It should be noticed that the relationship between agents is not symmetric, the fact that agent B is completely-cooperative to agent A does not imply that agent A is also completely-cooperative to agent B.

-Figure 3: Agent Society
+Figure 4: Agent Society